open-power/snap/actions/hls_hashjoin/README.md

 # HLS_HASHJOIN EXAMPLE

-* Provides a simple base allowing to discover SNAP using and evaluate how tables can be managed with HLS
+* Provides a simple base allowing to discover SNAP and evaluate how tables can be managed with HLS
 * C code is working on 2 tables and creates a new third one based on their content
   * all memory allocations is managed by the application